crustio/crust-wiki/docs/ton-build-101.md

 ## I. Description

-This article will describe how to use TON storage smart contract to place order.
+This article will describe how to use CrustBags storage smart contract to place order.

 ## II.
 Storage smart contract